pingcap/docs-cn/ticdc/ticdc-sink-to-cloud-storage.md

 This section describes how to configure storage services in the changefeed URI, including Amazon S3, Azure Blob Storage, and NFS.

-### Configure Amazon S3 or Azure Blob Storage
+### Configure external storage

-The URI parameters of Amazon S3 and Azure Blob Storage in TiCDC are the same as their URL parameters in BR.
+The URI parameters of Amazon S3, GCS, and Azure Blob Storage in TiCDC are the same as their URI parameters in BR.
 For details, see [Backup storage URI format](/br/backup-and-restore-storages.md#uri-format-description).

 ### Configure NFS